Skip to main content

 CARDIA, the Coronary Artery Risk Development in Young Adults study, has tracked U.S. adults since 1983.
 The Yaffe team measured plasma phosphorylated tau 217 (p-tau217), amyloid-beta 42, and amyloid-beta 40 using the FDA-approved Fujirebio Lumipulse assay.
 The most clinically informative result comes from the ratio of p-tau217 to amyloid-beta 42, which captures both the production of tau pathology and the brain's failure to clear amyloid.

-Mean age was 61.
+The mean age was 61.
 Forty-five percent of participants were Black, 55% were white, 58% were women.
 Six percent tested positive for Alzheimer's pathology by the p-tau217/Aβ42 ratio.
 Fifteen percent were positive by the Aβ42/Aβ40 ratio alone.
 Four percent by p-tau217 alone.

 Five years later, the gap widened.
-Rapid decline in verbal memory: OR 2.44 (95% CI 1.16–5.13).
-Rapid decline in processing speed: OR 3.98 (95% CI 1.71–9.3).
+The pathology-positive group showed a rapid decline in verbal memory: OR 2.44 (95% CI 1.16–5.13) and a rapid decline in processing speed: OR 3.98 (95% CI 1.71–9.3).
 The associations were stronger in women, in Black participants, and in carriers of the APOE4 allele.

 I wrote earlier this year about a Washington University paper using the same p-tau217 biomarker to estimate symptom onset 15 to 20 years in advance.
 The CARDIA study extends that work into a younger window.
 Together they redraw the disease curve: amyloid and tau changes are not the late event we used to imagine, they are a midlife event with a long preclinical tail.